Beechy-92/beechy-milestone-2/README.md

 - [Recipe Wizard](https://beechy-92.github.io/beechy-milestone-2/)

 # Project Overview
 This project is a recipe scaling tool that allows users to input a recipe, including ingredients and serving size, and then scale the recipe for a different number of servings.
-It also provides local suggestions for ingredient preparation and improvements.
+It also provides local suggestions for basic ingredients preparation and improvements.

   ## Features I want

   **User input**
-  - Recipe name
   - List of ingredients + quantity
   - Original number of servings